concord-consortium/teaching-teamwork/readme.md

 ### URL Options

-There is only one option that can be specified in the URL query string.
+The following are the options that can be specified in the URL query string.
 It only needs to be present - it does not need a value assigned to it.

 * logToConsole - prints all log messages to the console in a compact form
+* researcherMode - changes the groups to a disjoint researcher group to avoid polluting the research log data

 Example: [http://concord-consortium.github.io/teaching-teamwork/?logToConsole#three-resistors-level1](http://concord-consortium.github.io/teaching-teamwork/?logToConsole#three-resistors-level1)